Language

 A test block gives a named test case a small body of executable Tea code.
 Inside it, use assertion helpers to check expectations and fail fast when behavior changes.

-use assert = "std.assert"
+use assert from "std.assert"

 test "list length stays stable"